top of page

 Join our Decoding Food Labels Online Course!

-📅 In this step-by-step program, you’ll learn exactly how to spot hidden sugars, unhealthy fats, and misleading marketing claims so you can shop with confidence and have powerful tool to protect your health.
+Become a Label Sleuth Detective spotting hidden sugars, unhealthy fats, and misleading marketing claims so you can shop with confidence and have powerful tools to protect your health.
+Check out the detective adventure here.